History of fire safety legislation in the United Kingdom: Fire Precautions (Workplace) Regulations 1997

-These regulations differed from the previous fire safety legislation in that they introduced the concept of risk assessment in a style similar to the Health and Safety at Work Etc. Act 1974.
+These regulations differed from the previous fire safety legislation in that they introduced the concept of risk assessment in a style similar to the Health and Safety at Work etc. Act 1974.

 The workplace regulations also brought in a new form of enforcement of the legislation.
 Under the Fire Precautions Act, Section 10 gave the fire brigade the power to close a premises if there was serious danger from fire; however, there was very little they could do to bring a premises up to standard.
 Section 4 of the Fire Precautions Act did give some limited powers to issue a 'Notice of Steps' to be taken to correct any defects.

 The workplace regulations brought in a new enforcement method, the 'improvement notice'.
 This allowed the enforcing authority to serve notice of any defects and give a reasonable time scale as to when the work should be completed; failure to complete the work in that time could result in prosecution.

-(Revoked by the RR (Fire Safety) Order 2005 for England and Wales; see below.)
+(Revoked by the Regulatory Reform (Fire Safety) Order 2005 for England and Wales.)